 Tilt with Adjustable Tilt Tension:

 Manufacturers may sometimes list tilt and tilt tension adjustment as two separate functions.
 We feel that these office chair controls are closely related and the fact that you almost can’t have one without the other, to be reason to treat them as one feature.
-Most types of task, computer and executive chairs feature tilt with adjustable tilt tension.
+Most types of task, computer, and executive chairs feature tilt with adjustable tilt tension.
 Tilt is what enables the user to rock or recline backward to a set limit defined by the chairs mechanism or control plate.
 The tilt tension adjustment is modified by turning a usually large round knob found underneath the seat toward the front of the chair.
 (Some chair manufacturers are moving the tilt tension control to a lever or dial elsewhere on the chair, but most are still located in the front.)
 The tilt tension knob will increase or decrease the amount of force needed to make the chair rock or recline backward.
 Usually, several turns of the tilt tension knob are required to loosen or tighten the tension to a noticeable level.

 (2-to-1) Synchro Tilt:

 A lot of computer and task chairs offer this feature.
 Basically, this office chair control allows the backrest to recline twice as fast as the seat cushion or at a 2-to-1 ratio, this allows the user to recline while keeping their seat relatively level to the floor instead of the traditional “rocking chair” type recline.

 Back Height Adjustment: